ExplodingBottle/AutoClicker2000/README.md

 Press CTRL + C to stop the program.<br>

 # It doesn't works at all.
 What can I do ?
+Now, there is an alternative launcher, called<br>
+AutoClicker-Alt.bat<br>
+or<br>
-You can try to manually install required packages !<br>
+You can try to manually install required packages !

 Try these commands:

 - pip install mouse